Fahim-Hossain-Data/SQL-Supply-Chain-Analytics--Product-Performance-Brand-Value-Supplier-Trends/README.md

 📝 The brands with restocking of more than 50 units in June and December 2025 were JVC, MSCS, Sennheiser, Sony, and Toshiba.
 The electronics company received the highest number of units (543) from MSCS, followed by Toshiba with 202 units.
 Sennheiser, JVC, and Sony ranked 3rd, 4th, and 5th respectively in terms of total received units.
 However, Sony had the highest average stock value despite being in 5th position based on total received units.
 In contrast, Toshiba recorded the lowest average stock value among the five brands.
+For next year, these findings can help optimize inventory management by ensuring that products with high average stock value are appropriately stocked, even if their total restocking volume is lower.

 *The results of the stock analysis are presented in the figure below, where the overall received units and the average stock value by brand during the period of July-December 2025 are shown.*
 <p align="center">